 If you have substantial prior programming background, you may feel that you can skip 61A.
-In most cases we don't recommend that, but meet with your instructor to discuss the issue.
+In most cases we don't recommend that, but meet with your instructor in office hours to discuss the issue.
 Although 61A is the first course in the CS sequence, it's quite different from most introductory courses.
 Even students with years of prior experience are typically not bored in 61A.
-Prior experience does allow some students to skip 61B or 61C, which are more comparable to courses taught elsewhere.
+Prior experience does allow some students to skip 61B, which is more comparable to courses taught elsewhere.